• Home

 Promoting Positivity

-On March 11, 2015, I was on Dr. Michelle Prince’s radio show Taking Charge of Your Health with Dr. Harville Hendrix and Dr. Helen LaKelly Hunt, the creators of Imago Relationship Therapy.
+On March 11, 2015, I was on Dr. Michelle Prince’s radio show Taking Charge of Your Health with Dr. Harville Hendrix and Dr. Helen LaKelly Hunt.
+Hendrix and Hunt are the creators of Imago Relationship Therapy.
 It has been years since I have talked with Dr. Hendrix and we had a wonderful chat before and after we were on the air.

 The main thrust of the show concerned their new book Making Marriage Simple which, as Harville states: “Takes the key concepts of our original book Getting the Love You Want: A Guide for Couples, and adds the most important relationship wisdom we have discovered since.”